Our internship programme

 Genesis has completed more than 900 assignments in over 35 countries across Africa, Asia and the Middle East.
 As we grow our portfolio of projects, we seek equally talented associate consultants to collaborate with on project-specific engagements.Read More

-Graduate recruitment for 2020 has closed.Read More
+Graduate recruitment for 2021 is now closed.Read More

 How do I apply for an Internship